pgaijin66/Blogs-that-every-SRE-DevOps-PE-should-follow/README.md

 * Are you impressed by the depth of information and amount of details shown ?
 * Are you impressed by the level of ingenuity ?

-* Is their blog your go-to-blog when you need to do certain tasks ? ( *eg: My go do blog for anything ansible is https://www.jeffgeerling.com/blog* )
+* Is their blog your go-to-blog when you need to do certain tasks ? ( *eg: My go to blog for anything ansible is https://www.jeffgeerling.com/blog* )

 If your answer to these is yes, then yay, we got a jackpot.
 Add 'em.